 Baby's First Foods

-Breastmilk is the only food your baby needs for the first 6 months.
-Continue to offer breastmilk until your baby is 2 years old and older.
-If you are not able to feed your baby breastmilk, talk to your health care provider about feeding your baby a store-bought infant formula.
+Breastfeed your baby for up to two years of age or older.
+Human milk is the only food your baby needs for the first 6 months.
+If you are not able to feed your baby human milk, talk to your health care provider about feeding your baby store-bought infant formula.

-If your baby is breastfed, or is breastfed and given some infant formula, they need a liquid vitamin D supplement of 400 IU every day.
-Breastmilk has some vitamin D but not enough to meet your baby needs.
+If your baby only drinks human milk, or human milk and some infant formula, they need a daily liquid vitamin D supplement of 400 IU.
+Human milk has some vitamin D but not enough to meet your baby’s needs.
+Babies who only drink store-bought infant formula do not need a vitamin D supplement.
+Infant formulas already contain added vitamin D.

-When do I start to feed my baby solid foods?
+When do I start to offer my baby solid foods?

-Your baby is ready to start eating solid foods if they:
+Your baby may be ready to start eating solid foods if they can:

 How much food does my baby need?

-Trust your baby’s appetite.
-Your baby will let you know when they are hungry and full.
+Trust your baby to let you know when they are hungry and full.
+Offer food when your baby is hungry and stop when they show signs they are full.

 Your baby is hungry when they: